DISH Network is a popular satellite TV provider for consumers.

 As you'd expect, it won't find a remote with a dead battery so you'll want to check your batteries every once in awhile.

-Another small, but appreciated gesture from DISH is that each remote is labeled during installation with a designated sticker for location of the paired TV such as ‘Living Room'.
+Another small, but appreciated gesture from DISH Network is that each remote is labeled during installation with a designated sticker for location of the paired TV such as ‘Living Room'.
 Additionally, a second sticker can be applied which tells you what input to set the TV to such as ‘tune TV to HDMI 1'.

 Manufacturers have been producing television models for decades that offer picture-in-picture technology, but DISH took it a step further.
 Beyond just your traditional 2-channel split, you can watch up to four channels at once all perfectly in 1080P when paired with a 4K TV.